<<THIS PAGE IS STILL UNDER CONSTRUCTION>>>

 if the bull doesn't carry a Dun gene they won't have to test the colored calves he produces regardless of the color of the cows he breeds, all of the calves would be either Red or Black if the Dun gene is missing from the results.

-Both Red & Dun-same sample-
+Both Red & Dun-same sample

 A discount in pricing is offered if you test for both colors from your sample.

-Link To Red/no Dun test result:
+Link To Red/no Dun test result from TAMU:

 Testing Blacks